-The discs may bulge or herniate due to improper injury and lift or they may occur spontaneously.
+The discs may bulge or herniate due to nasty injury and lift, or they may occur spontaneously.

 Aging plays an important role.
-As you get older, your discs dry up and become more difficult.
-The tough fibrous outer wall of the disc may be weakened, and it may no longer be able to contain the core similar to a gel in the center.
+As you get older, your discs dry up and become more complex.
+The formidable fibrous outer wall of the disc may be weakened, and it may no longer be able to contain the core similar to a gel in the center.

-This material can bulge or break through a tear in the disc wall, causing pain when it touches a nerve.
-Genetics, smoking and a series of occupational and recreational activities lead to early disc degeneration.
+This material can bulge or break a disc wall tear, causing pain when it touches a nerve.
+Genetics, smoking, and occupational and recreational activities lead to early disc degeneration.

 Herniated discs are more common in people between 30 and 40 years old, although people of middle age and older are a little more at risk if they are involved in strenuous physical activities.
 Only about 8% of the herniated discs occur in the neck region.

 When you experience pain for the first time, consult your general practitioner.
-Your doctor will make a complete medical history to understand your symptoms, any previous injury or condition, and determine if any type of lifestyle is causing the pain.
+Your doctor will take a complete medical history to understand your symptoms, any previous injury or condition, and determine if any lifestyle is causing the pain.

 Next, a physical examination is performed to determine the source of the pain and evaluate any muscle weakness or numbness.